-Changes to projects by subrecipients are documented through an amendment to the application for funding and/or an amendment to the CEA.
+Changes to projects by subrecipients are documented through an amendment to the project for funding and/or an amendment to the CEA.
 Changes to contracts are documented through a contract amendment and/or a change order.
-Subrecipients are required to confer with OCD as to the method to be followed in documenting changes to an approved project.
+Subrecipients are required to confer with LOCD-DR as to the method to be followed in documenting changes to an approved project.